anusheeel/flood-it/README.md

 - Residential area exposure, sensitivity at ±1 m, scenario comparison, source polygons and JSON reports.
 - Focused area inspection with Previous / Next and a downloadable PNG of the actual 3D view and result context.

-## Read this before interpreting results

-This is **experimental, uncalibrated screening, not an operational forecast**.
-It does not calculate rainfall, discharge, velocity, flood arrival time, return periods or probabilities.
-It cannot support evacuation decisions or certify an area as safe.

-A scenario’s offset is relative to an estimated channel surface derived from elevation data.
-It is **not today’s river level or a gauge reading**.
-Results cover a local assessment window; exposure may continue beyond it.
-Areas outside the assessed window have no result.

-House symbols mark settlement locations.
-Shaded polygons represent residential land use, **not individual buildings or counts of homes or people**.
-Red fills identify the residential portion intersected by the estimated extent; a red outline locates a polygon with some exposure.
-OSM coverage varies.

-Terrain materials and snow colours are illustrative, not satellite imagery.
-Nearby features are geographically grouped; the explorer does not assert verified basin-wide drainage connections.

 [Method, data and validation notes](public/flood/method.html) · [Flood data licence](public/flood/LICENSE.txt) · [Geography licence](public/geography/LICENSE.txt)